My child is lonely but won’t do anything to change that. Should I force my child to make plans and join group activities?

 Sign up for new activities.
 This can help your child meet teens other than the kids at school or in the neighborhood.

 Try to make friends with classmates’ parents.
-Inviting parents and teens on social outings can help shy teens interact with different kids — even those your teen thinks she won’t like.
+Inviting parents and teens on social outings can help shy teens interact with different kids — even those your teen thinks they won’t like.

 Help keep things going.
 If you have a car, offer to drive your child to social events and activities.
 Or let your child invite a friend on family outings.